-Select the Systemwalker Operation Manager cluster service, and select Add a resource and then Generic Service from the Action menu.
-Alternatively, right click on the Systemwalker Operation Manager cluster service, and select Add a resource and then Generic Service from the shortcut menu that appears.
+Right-click on the Systemwalker Operation Manager cluster service, and select Add Resource and then Generic Service.
+Alternatively, select the service, and select Add Resource and then Generic Service from the Action menu.
 Only execute the procedure in 5 in the case of N:1 active/standby configuration (with subsystems).